tgallacher/gatsby-plugin-remove-generator/README.md

     {
       resolve: 'gatsby-plugin-remove-generator',
       options: {
-        // Only remove the Gatsby version number instead of the whole node
+        // Only remove the Gatsby version number instead of the whole `meta` tag
         removeVersionOnly: true,
-        // Customise the generator string altogether.
+        // Customise the generator content string.
         // Note: This has the highest precedence of the available options.
         content: 'Custom string'
       },